bklevence/bklevence.github.io/_portfolio/badging.md

 - Life / being

-{% include gallery caption="This gallery gives you a some examples of FLP badging systems." %}
+{% include gallery caption="This gallery gives you a some examples of the two FLP badging systems." %}

 After initial prototyping and testing Maker Jawn moved on a “passport” model to a bucket model.
 The impetus for this change was a move towards on the floor programs for all ages, not just youth, and the need to capture data from projects and events.